wp-plugins/crony/readme.txt

 Cronjobs configured on a server run on their intervals automatically, while wp_cron() jobs run only after being triggered from a visitor to your site.

 == Changelog ==

+= 0.4.1 =
+* Now clears logs when adding to the log, keeps max logs set to 80 of the latest run crons
+* Bug fixes for WP Admin UI

 = 0.4.0 =
 * Added Settings area to reset Crony, or empty Crony Logs